avo-hq/docs.avohq.io/docs/3.0/resource-tools.md

   def initialize(**kwargs)
     super **kwargs # It's important to call super with the same keyword arguments

+    # You'll have access to the following objects:
+    # resource - when attached to a resource
+    # parent - which is the object it's attached to (resource if attached to a resource)
+    # view

     @foo = :bar # Add your variables end